DannyDiz/volleyball-predictor/README.md

 **Project Details**

-* Scrape match data using Selenium and pandas.
+* Scrape match data from Volleyball World using Selenium and pandas.
+* Build features like rolling averages to capture team performance trends.
-* Make predictions about who will win a match using scikit-learn.
+* Train a Random Forest model to predict match outcomes using scikit-learn.
-* Measure error and improve predictions.
+* Use the trained model to simulate and predict winners of future matches.

 ## Code